cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/kubeai-hermes-3.md

     kubectl get --watch -n kubeai pods
     ```

-    This command watches and displays the status of Pods.
+    This command watches and displays the status of pods in the `kubeai`
+    namespace.

     KubeAI is installed and ready once you see output similar to: